InfiniteLoopAlchemist/CritMatic/README.md

 ## Known Issues:

-- Some spells have the wrong icon in Crit Log.
+- Some spells have the wrong icon in crit log.
 This is due to the spell not having a unique spell ID.
-I am working on a solution for this or if anyone has a solution.
+I am working on a solution for this.